For transfer students admitted fall 2023 and after

-For fall 2023, transfer students who are offered admission to L&S, and have selected one of the majors below on their application, will be directly admitted into the major.
-These students will not have to go through the process of applying to or officially declaring their major because they will have already been admitted (or declared) into their major.
+Starting fall 2023 transfer students who are offered admission to L&S, and have selected one of the majors below on their application, will be directly admitted into the major.
+These students will not have to go through an additional process to apply or officially declare their major because they will have already been admitted (or declared) into their major.

-Berkeley Letters & Science has 25 majors that are participating in the pilot:
+Berkeley Letters & Science has 36 majors that are participating in the program:

 Applied Mathematics | Environmental Earth Science | Interdisciplinary Studies Field (ISF) | Sociology |